heptarch/heptarch.github.io/drafts/demon.md

 piping leaned forward as if bowing.
-The ball grew larger and a constellation of teardrops appeared around it, dancing, Susan thought, like angels on the head of a pin, or the twelve apostles in
+The ball grew larger and a constellation of teardrops appeared around it, dancing, Susan thought, like angels on the head of a pin, or the twelve apostles celebrating their master.

-The teardrops grew, their tails spiking into the ball and piercing it at the corners.
-The tails kept growing, no longer angelic,
+As the

 <p align="center">
   ⁂